ycechungAI/SWE-agent/docs/faq.md

 Probably all of them!
 There's even a few for testing.
 See [models](installation/keys.md).

+> What can I do if my model doesn't support function calling?

+You can configure how to parse the model's response by choosing your `parse_function`.
+The default now is `function_calling`, but you can choose to `thought_action`.
+More information in the [reference](reference/parsers.md).
+There are also some config example in our [config folder](https://github.com/SWE-agent/SWE-agent/tree/main/config).

 > What's up with all the output files?

 You're probably most interested in the `*.traj` files, which contain complete records of SWE-agent's thought process and actions.
 See [output files](usage/trajectories.md) for more information.